mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   call for any fundamental political changes.
 Least of all did they want an empowerment of the common people—the ‘rabble’, to use Voltaire's favorite term.

+## Jean-Jacques Rousseau

+* R. shocked the *philosophes* when in 1750 he published a prize essay which gave a negative answer to the question whether the progress of the arts and sciences had had a beneficial effect on morality.
+He followed this up four years later by a *Discourse on the Origin and Foundation of Inequality among Men*.
+The theme of both works was that humanity was naturally good, and corrupted by social institutions.
+The ideal human being was the ‘noble savage’ whose simple goodness put civilized man to shame.
+All this was, of course, at the opposite pole from the encyclopedists' faith in scientific and social progress.
+* R. wrote two philosophical treatises, one on education entitled *Émile*, and one on political philosophy, *The Social Contract*. *Émile* narrated the life of a child educated apart from other children, as an experiment;
+  *The Social Contract* began with the memorable words ‘Man is born free, and is everywhere in chains.’
+These works immediately caused an uproar because of their inflammatory doctrines.